 1 test kit - £74.99

-As all four infections are bloodborne, you need to provide a blood sample to get tested.
-The home test for syphilis, HIV and hepatitis B / C therefore involves you taking a small blood sample, using a fine needle to prick your finger (included in your test kit).
+You will need to provide a blood sample to get tested.
+The home test for syphilis, HIV and hepatitis B / C involves taking a small blood sample, using a fine needle to prick your finger (included in your test kit).
 The laboratory will use your sample to analyse it for evidence of any of these infections.

-It is important that you get tested at the right time.
+It's important that you get tested at the right time.
 Some infections can only be diagnosed several weeks after exposure.
-If you get tested too early you run the risk of getting a false negative, ie. a negative test result even though you have contracted the disease.
+If you get tested too early, you run the risk of getting a false negative, ie. a negative test result even though you have contracted the disease.

 If you think there is a high risk that you have been exposed to any of these infections (e.g. through sexual contact, blood, or sharing needles with someone who may be infected), it is essential that you see a nurse or doctor immediately.
-Please contact your GP, Sexual Health Clinic, or A&E department.
+Please contact your GP, Sexual Health Clinic, or A and E department.

-Please note: it can take up to 13 weeks for these infections to be detected in a sexual health screen.
-If you do the test before 13 weeks have passed since the incident, you should confirm any negative results at a later date by repeating the test.
+Please note: it can take up to 3 months for some of these infections to be detected in a sexual health screen.
+If you do the test before 3 months have passed since the incident, you should confirm any negative results at a later date by repeating the test.

 Syphilis is a sexually transmitted disease.
-It usually causes painless sores during the early stages of infection, followed by a period without any symptoms.
-If syphilis is not treated it can cause damage to your inner organs.
-As the disease progresses, it can lead to brain damage and dementia.
+It usually causes painless sores during the early stages of infection, followed by a period of no symptoms at all.
+If syphilis is left untreated it can affect fertility and as the disease progresses it can lead to brain damage and dementia.